Comparing Centogene (CNTG) and Its Competitors

-Centogene (NASDAQ: CNTG) is one of 29 public companies in the “Medical laboratories” industry, but how does it contrast to its peers?
-We will compare Centogene to related companies based on the strength of its valuation, profitability, analyst recommendations, dividends, risk, institutional ownership and earnings.
+Centogene (NASDAQ: CNTG) is one of 29 public companies in the “Medical laboratories” industry, but how does it weigh in compared to its competitors?
+We will compare Centogene to similar companies based on the strength of its analyst recommendations, institutional ownership, dividends, earnings, valuation, profitability and risk.

-This is a summary of current ratings and target prices for Centogene and its peers, as reported by MarketBeat.com.
+This is a summary of recent ratings and price targets for Centogene and its competitors, as reported by MarketBeat.com.

 |